celo-org/celo-monorepo/packages/sdk/dappkit/README.md

 const voteInfo = await election.getVoter(this.state.address);

 // REMEMBER that after voting the next epoch you HAVE TO ACTIVATE those votes
-// using the election contract, the `activate` method
+// using the `activate` method in the election contract.

 this.setState({ voteInfo, isVoting: false });
 ```